Wandsworth is a men’s prison in the London Borough of Wandsworth, South West London.

-Residents can apply for these visits.
+Prisoners can apply for these visits.

 Keep in touch with someone at Wandsworth

-Residents have phones in their rooms and are able to make outgoing calls.
+Prisoners have phones in their rooms and are able to make outgoing calls.
 They have to buy phone credits to do this.

 Phones do not accept incoming calls so they will always have to call you.

 They can phone anyone named on their list of friends and family.
 This list is checked by security when they first arrive so it may take a few days before they are able to call.

 You can also exchange voicemails using the Prison Voicemail service.